LPCC Hour Tracking · California 2026

 LMFT vs LPCC in California

-Scope, the couples/family restriction, and which path fits you
+Scope, couples/family work, and which path fits you

 BBS Supervision Requirements